Andy Parker (American football)

-Andrew James Parker (born September 8, 1961) is a former professional American football tight end in the National Football League.
+Andrew James Parker (born September 8, 1961) is an American former professional football tight end in the National Football League (NFL).
 He played seven seasons for the Los Angeles Raiders (1984–1988, 1990) and the San Diego Chargers (1989).
 An effective short yardage and goal line blocking specialist.
-Voted by his pears as special teams captain in 87' and 88'.
+Voted by his pears as special teams captain in 1987 and 1988.